 |Anna K.E, Profound Approach and Easy Outcome, 2006-ongoing.|

 Today Mother may hurt terribly or die, today I may loose my legs and never walk again.
 And although these are in my opinion some of the worst things that could happen to me, they could actually be some of the best things that could happen to me.
 But also today Mother may win the lottery, or I might get a publisher for my poems.
 And although in my opinion these could be some of the most beautiful things that could happen in my life, they could in actuality be some of the worst things that could happen to me.
 I used to think if what I wanted happened, it was a good thing, and if what I didn’t want happened, it was a terrible thing.
 Then I learned that good will happen to you and ruin you, and evil will happen to you and save you.
 Then I learned that one needs to be ruined and saved, thus the good that ends up as evil is good and the evil that ends up good is good.
 That all is good and whatever happens is really all that has to happen.
 It is merely a matter of learning to see things as they are.
-The storm has passed and grandmother's flesh is rotting away.
-And the adage “be careful what you wish for, you might just get it” makes a lot of sense.
+The storm has passed and the adage “be careful what you wish for, you might just get it” makes a lot of sense.
 The point I am trying to make is that there isn’t even a reason to wish because what one is and what one ought to be sings loudly at one's heart.
 So if one wants only to live as one ought to, in other words, if one desires to follow one’s true path, i.e. be the happiest one can be, then all one needs do is to listen to one’s heart and do as it advices.
 As I have mentioned here previously I have no clue how to go about this, but I am trying to learn.
 One of the best ways I am learning to listen and trust my heart is by learning to see the value of what I have and trying to understand what makes me happy.
 And to do so, I am learning that it is important to not take the gift of life and love for granted.
 And how I am learning this is to expect everything.

 We often hear the phrase “expect nothing.”
 Probably “expect nothing” is one of those phrases that do not make sense in of itself but alludes to a universal truth that sense synchronizes with.
 But in the case that its meaning is literal, then at present I have no clue what it means nor how to practice it.
 However it seems to me that expecting everything is much easier than expecting nothing, and possibly, expecting everything yields a much healthier experience than expecting nothing.
 When one expects everything, one wakes up believing that this could be the day one dies, or the day that one begins to consciously exist in a perpetual state of bliss.
 To expect everything is to be open to whatever happens.
 I have been trying to come up with experiments to teach me to better listen to my heart and I am sharing with you one of them.
 Here is the first part of a three week experiment on learning to expect everything: